JetBrains/lincheck/README.md

 # Execution strategies
 The section above describes how to specify the operations and the initial state, whereas this section is about executing the test.
 Using the provided operations **lincheck** generates several random scenarios and then executes them using the specified execution strategy.
 At this moment, only stress strategy is implemented, but a model checking one will be added soon.

-## Stress strategy
+## Stress testing
-The first implemented in **lincheck** execution strategy is stress testing strategy.
+The first implemented in **lincheck** strategy is stress testing.
 This strategy uses the same idea as `JCStress` tool - it executes the generated scenario in parallel a lot of times in hope to hit on an interleaving which produces incorrect results.
 This strategy is pretty useful for finding bugs related to low-level effects (like a forgotten volatile modifier), but, unfortunately, does not guarantee any coverage.
 It is also recommended to use not only Intel processors with this strategy because its internal memory model is quite strong and cannot produce a lot of behaviors which are possible with ARM, for example.

 In order to use this strategy, just `@StressCTest` annotation should be added to the test class or `StressOptions` should be used if the test uses options to run (see [Configuration via options](#configuration-via-options) for details).
 Both of them are configured with the following options: